 Gnosari: Self-Hosted AI for Healthcare Compliance

 Organizations seeking HIPAA-compliant conversational AI without third-party data exposure can deploy Gnosari's self-hosted solution.
-By keeping all patient data within your infrastructure, you eliminate BAA complexity with AI vendors while enabling the same conversational data collection capabilities that drive 70-80% completion rates.
+All patient data stays within your infrastructure.
+No BAA complexity with AI vendors.
+The same conversational data collection that drives 70-80% completion rates — with complete compliance certainty.

 Complete Data Sovereignty

 Deploy entirely within your infrastructure.
 No PHI ever leaves your control.
-No third-party BAAs for AI processing.
 Full audit trail capabilities built-in.

 Structured Data Extraction

-Collect patient intake, symptoms, history, and preferences through natural conversation.
-AI automatically extracts structured data fields for your EHR integration.
+Collect patient intake, symptoms, history through natural conversation.
+AI extracts structured data fields for your EHR integration.

-Self-hosted AI eliminates this tension.
-By deploying conversational AI within your own infrastructure, you get the benefits of natural dialogue data collection without sending PHI to third parties.
+Self-hosted AI eliminates the tension between compliance and innovation.
+You get the benefits of conversational data collection (70-80% completion rates) without sending PHI to third parties.
 No BAA complexity.
 No third-party breach risk.
 Complete audit visibility.
-The same structured data extraction that makes AI valuable -- with the compliance certainty that healthcare demands.

 The conversational AI healthcare market reached $16.9 billion in 2025 and is projected to reach $123.1 billion by 2034.
-Organizations implementing these solutions report 40% decreases in resolution time and 20% cost reductions.
-The question is not whether to adopt conversational AI for patient data collection -- it's whether to trust third parties with your patients' protected health information or maintain complete control through self-hosted deployment.
+The question is not whether to adopt conversational AI for patient data collection — it's whether to trust third parties with PHI or maintain complete control through self-hosted deployment.